Adam Mitter

-Adam Thomas Mitter (born 5 January 1993) is an English professional footballer who plays as a centre-back for Thai League 2 club Krabi.
+Adam Thomas Mitter (born 5 January 1993) is an English professional footballer who plays as a centre-back for Butwal Lumbini.

-A prolific journeyman for his age, Mitter has played at senior level for a total of fifteen different clubs in nine countries, including England, Scotland, Sweden, Australia, the Philippines, India, Singapore, Canada, Indonesia and Thailand.
+A prolific journeyman, Mitter has played at senior level for clubs from England, Scotland, Sweden, Australia, the Philippines, India, Singapore, Canada, Indonesia, Thailand and Nepal.

 Playing career

 Preston North End

 In early 2009, Mitter joined the youth academy of Championship club Preston North End.

 Blackpool

 In summer 2009, Mitter signed a two-year youth contract with English Premier League side Blackpool.
 During his time with the Seasiders, Mitter captained both the U18 team and the reserve team.

 Hibernian

 In August 2011, Mitter signed with Scottish Premier League side Hibernian.

 Kettering Town

 After leaving Hibs in autumn 2012, Mitter signed with newly relegated Southern Football League Premier Division club Kettering Town in early November as part of a major re-build of the squad.
 He was named captain at age 19 and made three appearances for Kettering before leaving the club in late November.